-Our PhD program offers you a holistic package for success.
+Our doctoral program offers you a holistic package for success.
 You will explore multiple organisms — viruses, eukaryotes and bacteria — plus immunology.
 You will contribute to research that paves the way for novel infectious disease therapies.
 You will prepare for a career in academia, government or industry.

 Perhaps an influential undergraduate professor inspired your passion for microbiology and immunology.